nmertaydin/kafka-pinot/README.md

-# Using Apache Pinot as a Kafka Consumer and Data Storage for Fast On-the-Fly Aggregations
+# Using Apache Pinot as a Kafka Consumer and Datastore for Fast On-the-Fly Aggregations

 This is a PoC I prepared to demonstrate positioning Apache Pinot as a Kafka consumer and datastore to enable fast on-the-fly aggregations.